FRENSIE/FRENSIE/README.md

 8. test the build with `make test`
 9. create the frensie manual `make manual`. it can be accessed by entering the command `open index.html` when in the directory `/path-to-frensie/build/doc/manual`
 10. install FRENSIE with `make install`
-11. add the following line to the .bashrc file: `export PATH=/path/to/install/frensie/bin:$PATH`
+11. set the environment variable for the `/path/to/install/package` by adding this line to the .bashrc file: `export PATH=/path/to/install/frensie/bin:$PATH`
-12. add the following line to the .bashrc file: `export PYTHONPATH=/path/to/install/frensie/bin:$PYTHONPATH`
+12. set the environment variable for the library path by adding this line to the .bashrc file: `export PYTHONPATH=/path/to/install/frensie/bin:$PYTHONPATH`
-13. add the following line to the .bashrc file: `export PYTHONPATH=/path/to/install/frensie/lib/python2.7/site-packages:$PYTHONPATH`
+13. set the environment variable for the Python path by adding this line to the .bashrc file: `export PYTHONPATH=/path/to/install/frensie/lib/python2.7/site-packages:$PYTHONPATH`

 **Note 1**: There are several other configure options that can be changed in the frensie.sh script: